berkealgul/RRT-processing/README.md

 # RRT-processing
-In my opinion, best way to learn the algorithm is to implementing it from scrath.
+In my opinion, best way to learn any algorithm is to implementing it from scrath.
 As a result I am giving my implementation of RRT algorithm

 Developed with processing 3.5.4